richajain7/ModelEvaluation_SummerProject/README.md

 # ModelEvaluation_SummerProject
-Comparing models that use social distancing data / NPI vs. models that do not and evaluate their performance.
+Comparing models that use social distancing data / NPI data vs. models that do not and evaluating their performance.

 Note: This project is currently still in progress.